grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Put another way, integration with GitHub is actually not the most important feature in a text editor.
 Would I like a great text editor to have this, in addition to handling markdown for me?
 Yes, but I'm afraid such an app doesn't exist.
 Even if an editor has seamless GitHub syncing, it's useless -- to me -- if the writing interface isn't amazing.

-The best approach to writing, then, is:
+The best approach to blogging with Jekyll and Pages, then, is:
 1. Draft in Google Docs
 2. Use a markdown editor, briefly, to convert the document to markdown
-3. Publish the article
+3. Publish the article in one of two ways:
+	- Manually in GitHub
+	- Or via the editor's Pages integration

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1NzI2OTI4MCwyMTE0MzI3MTZdfQ==
+eyJoaXN0b3J5IjpbMTkxMzMyNzM5NywyMTE0MzI3MTZdfQ==
 -->